LarvixON-ZPI/larvixon-backend/README.md

 2. Add Swagger documentation to new endpoints
 3. Write comprehensive tests for new features
 4. Try to follow [Conventional Commit Messages](https://gist.github.com/qoomon/5dfcdf8eec66a051ecd85625518cfd13)
+5. Use Python Black formatter and ensure type checking is set as Standard or higher

 ## Recommended tooling

 ### Python

 Using version 3.12.6

-Recommended to enable Pylance type checking

 Test GitHub workflows locally with nektos/act